cyrkaade/speech-to-text/README.md

 - Grant microphone permissions in your browser
 - Check browser console for detailed errors

-### Slow transcription
-- The tiny model should be fast on most CPUs
-- Consider using GPU acceleration if available (PyTorch with CUDA)
+### Soniox API errors
+- Verify your API key is correct
+- Check your Soniox account has available credits
+- Review error messages in the console for details

 ### Port already in use
-Change the port in [app.py:99](app.py#L99):
+Change the port in app.py:172:
 ```python
 app.run(debug=True, port=5001)
 ```